Shubham130402/C-Helixx/README.md

+**C-Helix**
-C-Helix is the departmental team of civil engineering on fest nimbus at NIT Hamirpur.
+C-Helix is the departmental team of civil engineering on Tech-fest Nimbus at NIT Hamirpur.